alainkaegi/pythonorama/data_structures/references.md

 ![s contains a reference to nothing](null.svg)

-Trying to do anything with `s`, such as asking for `s.lower()`, results in an `AttributeError`, raised at run time, because there are no methods associated with `None`.
+Trying to do anything with `s`, such as evaluating `s.lower()`, results in an `AttributeError`, raised at run time, because there are no methods associated with `None`.

 You can check if a variable refers to nothing with the `is` operator.
 Suppose you wish to check if `x` points to nothing, then you can use the expression `x is None`.